aws-samples/non-profit-blockchain/blockchain-explorer/README.md

 * If you have multiple peer nodes for your member, the Fabric discovery service will discover them and display them in the Explorer dashboard.

 * If you have a multi-member Fabric network, you must configure anchor peers for the member(s), otherwise the Fabric discovery service will be unable to discover peers belonging to other members.
-Instructions on how to do this can be found in the Fabric docs (note this is for v2.2 as there is no corresponding info in the v1.4 docs): https://hyperledger-fabric.readthedocs.io/en/release-2.2/create_channel/create_channel.html?highlight=anchor#set-anchor-peers
+Instructions on how to do this can be found in the Fabric docs.
+Instructions for v1.4 are [here](https://hyperledger-fabric.readthedocs.io/en/release-1.4/channel_update_tutorial.html#updating-the-channel-config-to-include-an-org3-anchor-peer-optional).
+A clearer set of instructions appear in the [v2.2 docs](https://hyperledger-fabric.readthedocs.io/en/release-2.2/create_channel/create_channel.html?highlight=anchor#set-anchor-peers); these will work on v1.4.

 ```
 cd ~/non-profit-blockchain/blockchain-explorer/connection-profile